 NYSE rules provide that at least 90% of the gross proceeds from this offering and the sale of the private placement warrants be deposited in a trust account.
-Of the net proceeds of this offering and the sale of the private placement warrants, \$200,000,000, or \$10.00 per unit (\$230,000,000, or \$10.00 per unit, if the underwriters' overallotment option is exercised in full) will be placed into a trust account in the United States at J.P.
-Morgan Chase Bank, N.A., with Continental Stock Transfer & Trust Company acting as trustee, and \$2,000,000 (regardless of the extent to which the underwriters' over-allotment option is exercised) will be used to pay expenses in connection with the closing of this offering and for working capital following this offering.
+Of the net proceeds of this offering and the sale of the private placement warrants, \$220,000,000, or \$10.00 per unit (\$253,000,000, or \$10.00 per unit, if the underwriters' overallotment option is exercised in full) will be placed into a trust account in the United States at J.P.
+Morgan Chase Bank, N.A., with Continental Stock Transfer & Trust Company acting as trustee, and \$2,450,000 (or \$2,390,000 if the underwriters' over-allotment option is exercised in full) will be used to pay expenses in connection with the closing of this offering and for working capital following this offering.

-These proceeds include \$7,000,000 (or \$8,050,000 if the underwriters' over-allotment option is exercised in full) in deferred underwriting commissions.
+These proceeds include \$6,912,500 (or \$8,067,500 if the underwriters' over-allotment option is exercised in full) in deferred underwriting commissions.